connectlyai/git.emoji/README.md

 git.emoji setup-hooks
 ```

-You can optionally use git.emoji as git alias:
+You can optionally use git.emoji as git alias by adding this to your `.bashrc` or `.zshrc`:

 ```bash
 alias git=git.emoji